Bubbles, Bubbles Everywhere: What Your Bubbly Cottage Cheese is Trying to Tell You

 So, let’s start with the bad first.

-Basically, if you see bubbles in your cottage cheese after it has been opened, these are water bubbles.
+If you see bubbles in your cottage cheese after it has been opened, these are water bubbles.

 This is generally the first indication that your cottage cheese is starting to lose its freshness.

-It should still be absolutely fine to eat, but you should be wary that you potentially only have another day or two until it’s spoiled.
+It should still be fine to eat, but you should be wary that you potentially only have another day or two until it’s spoiled.

-Obviously, you can also check for other possible signs of spoiled cottage cheese.
+You can also check for other possible signs of spoiled cottage cheese.

 These include: